 LONDON.- The Royal Academy of Arts

-announced this evening, following a public presentation to an international jury, that Boonserm Premthada, an architect from Thailand and founder of the architectural practise Bangkok Project Studio, has been awarded the 2019 Royal Academy Dorfman Award, honouring an international talent that represents the future of architecture.
+announced this evening on Thursday 3 December 2020 at an online presentation, that Dong Mei and Liu Xiaochuan, of BCKJ Architects, an architectural practice from China, have been awarded the 2020 Royal Academy Dorfman Award, honouring an international talent that represents the future of architecture.

 The award, supported by the Dorfman Foundation, was to be decided from four finalists and announced in March 2020, but was delayed due to Covid-19.
 The distinguished international jury recently convened to decide the winner, chaired by the Royal Academician and founder of Foster + Partners, Norman Foster.
 Jury members included co-founder of Stanton Williams, Alan Stanton RA, artist duo Jane and Louise Wilson RA, Pondicherry and Berlin-based architect, Anupama Kundoo and Professor of Urban Studies at the London School of Economics, Ricky Burdett.
 They were joined by last years winner of the Royal Academy Dorfman Award, Thai architect Boonserm Premthada, and the winner of the 2020 Royal Academy Architecture Prize, Cristina Iglesias.